 That edition’s advantages?
 There are several.
 You never have to worry about updating your software or data.
 You don’t have to worry about local network IT, as far as QuickBooks is concerned.
 Your team can access the books from any office, anywhere.

 The most popular choice in the desktop editions?
 QuickBooks Pro.
 It has all the general accounting functionality that most small businesses need, and has a ton of optional add-in offerings that extend its usefulness even further.
-It’s affordable ($154.96 on Amazon as of today).
+It’s affordable.
 Main drawback?
-As of the 2011 version, you can only have three licenses on a network.
+You can only have three licenses on a network.
 That means only three simultaneous users.